Necrotizing fasciitis: Surgery

 After the wound debridement, adequate dressings should be applied to promote wound healing.
 Wounds are generally packed with wet-to-dry dressings and left open to heal.
 In certain cases, vacuum-sealing drainage (VSD) may help the wound heal, especially in Fournier gangrene.

-For necrotizing infection of the perineal area (Fournier's gangrene), wound debridement and wound care in this area can be difficult because of the excretory products that often render this area dirty and affect the wound-healing process.
-Therefore, regular dressing changes with a fecal management system can help to keep the wound at the perineal area clean.
-Sometimes, colostomy may be necessary to divert the excretory products to keep the wound at the perineal area clean.
+For necrotizing infection of the perineal area (Fournier's gangrene), wound debridement and care in this area can be difficult because of the excretory products that often render the area dirty and negatively affect wound healing.
+Therefore, regular dressing changes with a fecal management system can help to keep the wound in the perineal area clean.
+Sometimes, colostomy may be necessary to divert the excretory products to keep the wound in the perineal area clean.